top of page

 Configuration Profiles for Windows Devices

 Configuration Profiles for Windows devices are comparable to Group Policy Objects deployed through the Group Policy Management Console in an AD DS environment.
 If you are familiar with GPOs, you will feel right at home with configuration profiles.
+Intune automatically provides most group policies from the Windows ADMX files; Intune also allows you to import third-party ADMX files.

 NOTE:

-You can migrate (export and import) on-premises GPOs to Intune and convert them to configuration profiles.
+You can migrate (export and import) existing, on-premises GPOs to Intune and convert them to configuration profiles.
 Click here for more information.

 What are Administrative Templates?